YottaDB/YDBDoc/AdminOpsGuide/gde.rst

 In YottaDB development, we have not benchmarked asynchronous IO on the types of storage commonly used for enterprise scale applications (as workloads vary widely, we do not routinely benchmark workloads in development).
 Please consider the above observations in this light.

-By default GDE uses NOASYNCIO.
+By default, GDE uses NOASYNCIO.
 On segments with an access method of MM, YottaDB ignores this setting.

 **-BL[OCK_SIZE]=size**